WilliamDYW/resume/README.md

 ### Compile using Docker

-> It takes 2GB data to download and more than 5 minutes.
+> It downloads 2GB data and takes more than 5 minutes.
+Total size of image is about 4.75GB.

-In this folder, execute the followings in the repository directory:
+Execute the followings in the repository directory:

 ```sh
 docker build -t latex .